Woodwark, Queensland: Geography

+The coastal waters off Woodwark are part of the Great Barrier Reef Marine Park (Whitsunday Islands section), but are available for "general use" such as recreational boating, fishing, and diving.

 History

 The locality is named after Woodwark Bay, which was in turn named after George Smith Woodwark (mayor of King's Lynn) in 1886 by Lieutenant G.E.
 Richards of HMQS Paluma.
 It is believed that the name was suggested by Lieutenant Alexander Leeper of Paluma as his family lived in King's Lynn.